PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - The frontend will use form validation to ensure the 'date of joining' is not empty and does not accept future dates.
 - The backend will perform additional validation to ensure the date format is correct and not in the future before saving to the database.
-- Error messages will be displayed on the frontend for invalid or missing inputs, and the backend will handle error responses.
+- Error messages will be displayed on the frontend for invalid or missing inputs, and appropriate error responses will be returned by the backend.

 ### 5. INTEGRATION POINTS